 - INL hosted first International Pyroprocessing Research Conference in August 2006.

 - There were approximately 75 attendees, 34 from outside US.

 - Papers were presented from 7 countries:

 - US

 - ROK

 - Japan

 - France

 - United Kingdom

 - India

 - Russia

-- 70 presentations were made.
+- So 70 presentations were made.

-- Follow-on conference was in Korea.
+- S Follow-on conferences were in Korea and Russia.